near/create-near-app/README.md

 Prerequisites
 =============

-Make sure you have a [current version of Node.js](https://nodejs.org/en/about/releases/) installed – we have tested most with version `12.x`
+Make sure you have a [current version of Node.js](https://nodejs.org/en/about/releases/) installed – we are targeting versions `10.16+`.

 Getting Started